 After that, I tried to be more open when I was hurt by his negative comments.
 It didn't always turn out as sweetly as this situation, but I believe it was the right thing to do.

-Some negative, critical people in our lives can be avoided, but family are God-given.
 I believe God expects us to do our best to live in good relationship with our family members despite their faults.